Perform a staged migration of email

 To complete post-migration tasks:

-Office 365 uses a CNAME record to implement the Autodiscover service for Outlook and mobile clients.
+Microsoft 365 or Office 365 uses a CNAME record to implement the Autodiscover service for Outlook and mobile clients.
 The Autodiscover CNAME record must contain the following information:

 For more information, see the following: